-The Debt Reform Act requires that the limitations on the issuance of State-supported debt and debt service costs be calculated by October 31 of each year and reported in the quarterly Financial Plan Update most proximate to such date.
+The Debt Reform Act requires that the limitations on the issuance of State-supported debt and debt service costs be calculated on or about October 31 of each year and reported in the quarterly Financial Plan Update most proximate to such date.
 If the calculations for new State-supported debt outstanding and debt service costs are less than the State-supported debt outstanding and debt service costs permitted under the Debt Reform Act, new State-supported debt may continue to be issued.
 However, if either cap is met or exceeded, the State, absent a change in law, would be precluded from contracting new State-supported debt until the next annual cap calculation is made and State-supported debt is found to be within the appropriate limits.
 DOB intends to manage subsequent capital plans and issuance schedules consistent with the limits.

-In the most recent annual certification dated November 1, 2010, the State reported that it was in compliance with both debt caps, with debt issued after March 31, 2000 and outstanding at March 31, 2010 at 3.29 percent of personal income and debt service on such debt at 1.86 percent of total governmental receipts, compared to the caps of 3.98 percent for each.
+In the most recent annual certification dated November 14, 2011, the State reported that it was in compliance with both debt caps, with debt issued after March 31, 2000 and outstanding at March 31, 2011 at 3.49 percent of personal income and debt service on such debt at 2.34 percent of total governmental receipts, compared to the caps of 4.00 and 4.32 percent, respectively.